CIT2202/user-authentication/authentication_authorisation.md

 </body>
 </html>
 ```
 The user enters an email and password into the form.
-When this form is submitted PHP is used to check the  email and password (authentication) we store their email address in a session variable.
+When this form is submitted, PHP is used to check the  email and password (authentication) we store their email address in a session variable.
 The line of code:

 ```php
 header( "Location: index.php" );